Easy Rider: Plot

 Stopping to eat at a small-town Louisiana diner, the trio attracts the attention of the locals.
 The girls in the restaurant think they are exciting, but the local men and a police officer make denigrating comments and taunts.
 Wyatt, Billy, and George decide to leave without any fuss.
 They make camp outside town.
 In the middle of the night, a group of locals attack the sleeping trio, beating them with clubs.
 Billy screams and brandishes a knife, and the attackers leave.
 Wyatt and Billy suffer minor injuries, but George has been bludgeoned to death.
 Wyatt and Billy wrap George's body in his sleeping bag, gather his belongings, and vow to return the items to his family.

-They continue to New Orleans and find a brothel George had told them about.
+They continue to New Orleans and find a brothel George had told them about earlier.
 Taking prostitutes Karen and Mary with them, Wyatt and Billy wander the parade-filled streets of the Mardi Gras celebration.
 They end up in a French Quarter cemetery, where all four ingest the LSD the hitch-hiker had given to Wyatt.
+Later at their campsite, while Billy enthusiastically recounts their travels, Wyatt melancholically muses that they "blew it" in their quest.

 The next morning, as they are overtaken on a two-lane country road by two local men in an older pickup truck, the passenger in the truck reaches for a shotgun, saying he will scare them.
 As they pass Billy, the passenger fires, and Billy has a lowside crash.
 The truck passes Wyatt who has stopped, and Wyatt rides back to Billy, finding him lying flat on the side of the road and covered in blood.
-Wyatt tells Billy he's going to get help and covers Billy's wound with his own leather jacket.
+Wyatt tells Billy he is going to get help and covers Billy's wound with his own leather jacket.
 Wyatt then rides down the road toward the pickup as it makes a U-turn.
 Passing in the opposite direction, the passenger fires the shotgun again, this time through the driver's-side window.
-Wyatt's riderless motorcycle flies through the air and comes apart before landing and becoming engulfed in flames.
+Wyatt's riderless motorcycle flies through the air and comes apart before landing and being engulfed in flames.